JMarcosHP/Debian-Indestructible/rollbacks.md

 ### Method 3: Pre-emptive Manual Snapshot

-**🛡️ Proactive protection** - create a safety net before risky operations.
+**Proactive protection** - create a safety net before risky operations.

 #### When to Use
 - Before installing experimental software